imsb-uke/Seumetry/README.md

 ```

 ## Tutorial
 Please see vignette for instructions on how to analyse cytometry data using Seumetry.
+Data used for the vignette is available through zenodo: https://doi.org/10.5281/zenodo.11935872

 ## Citation
 Please use this citation when using Seumetry in your projects: